2022 World Athletics Championships – Women's 100 metres: Summary

 As she has done for most of the previous 13 years Shelly-Ann Fraser-Pryce was off to a fast start, with Marie-Josée Ta Lou also out fast.
 By 30 metres, only Shericka Jackson was still close, Ta Lou fading to join a line across the track made up of Dina Asher-Smith, Mujinga Kambundji and two time Olympic Champion Elaine Thompson-Herah.
 Fraser-Pryce continued to open up space until about 20 metres out when Jackson was able to make a little headway on the sizable lead, but it was too little, too late.
 Thompson-Herah edged ahead of Asher-Smith to take bronze.
 With seven women going sub-11 seconds, this was the fastest 100m final in the World Championships history.

 Just as in the Olympics, the same three athletes from Jamaica swept the medals, but in a different order.
-Now 35 years old, Fraser-Pryce equalled her own Masters World Record with a 10.67, while claiming an unprecedented fifth World Championship in the same event.
+Now old, Fraser-Pryce equalled her own Masters World Record with a 10.67, while claiming an unprecedented fifth World Championship in the same event.

+Fraser-Pryce also became the first woman to win the 100m in 3 different decades, 2000s (2009), 2010s (2013/15/19), and 2020s (2022).